openvinotoolkit/openvino/docs/install_guides/gpu-setup-guide.md

 ## Linux

-Once you have your OpenVINO installed, follow the steps to be able to work on GPU:
+Once you have your Intel® Distribution of OpenVINO™ Toolkit installed, follow the steps to be able to work on GPU:

 1. Go to the install_dependencies directory:
    ```sh